OUR INTERNS DON’T SORT MAIL

 One Year Schedule:

 Never once did I think the internship was a waste of time.
 Not only were the people easygoing and cool, I learned a lot from the weekly lessons and the testimonies we shared.
 I grew close with my fellow interns and mentors even though we’re miles apart from each other and only saw each other through google hangout.
-One of the greatest aspects is that I can work anywhere I want and in my own time.
-As a student, I’m usually on campus all day, so it’s nice to be able to work while I’m waiting for my next class or at home when I’m done studying instead of having a set block of time everyday.
 There’s also room for creativity when it comes to some of the graphics work, which is awesome because I get to input my ideas.
 Bring Me Hope internships are awesome experiences that help you grow as a person while doing what you love to do!

 – Sarah Kang